thomassui/cyclonedx-enrich/README.md

 ## Enrichers

-An enricher is a small struct that provides 3 methods.
+An enricher is a small struct that provides 2 methods.
-- `Category` - The name of the category of the enricher (not used yet)
 - `Skip` - A method that defines if the enricher should be executed
 - `Enrich` - A method which will apply the enrichments